futurepaul/bdk-cli-tutorial/README.md

 BDK provides the rest of the functionality you need to build a wallet out of the primitives provided by that foundation.
 This includes:

 1. Interfacing with blockchain backends like Electrum (and soon Bitcoin Core RPC)
-2. Storing the wallet state in a database
+2. Caching the wallet state in a database
 3. Key management
 4. Language bindings for mobile development (WIP, but C, Java/Kotlin, and Swift are planned)